Disruption-Consulting/autoMigrate/HOWTO-migrate-dblink.md

 ```
 # Best Practice
 # -------------
-# Note the use of a generic name describing the service, rather than the database name - this greatly simplifies TEST to PRODUCTION code deployments
+# Note the use of a generic name describing the service, rather than the database name - this greatly simplifies
+# code deployments in environments where the database naming standards includes a string denoting Test / UAT / Production.

 SALES_DATA_SERVICE=(
   DESCRIPTION=